 Volunteer Centers of Iowa

-Volunteer Centers of Iowa is a statewide network of 17 Volunteer Centers serving 33 Iowa counties.
+Volunteer Centers of Iowa is a statewide network of Volunteer Centers located in numerous communities across Iowa.

 Mission: The mission of the Volunteer Centers of Iowa is to enable participating Volunteer Centers in Iowa to better meet the needs of their communities and promote volunteerism through information exchange, collaboration and support.